Australian Institute of Health and Welfare (2021) Child protection., AIHW, Australian Government, accessed 28 January

 Figure 2 data table (123KB XLSX)

 An investigation can lead to a substantiation if there is sufficient reason to believe a child has been, or is at risk of being, abused, neglected or otherwise harmed by a carer.
-The rate of children who were the subjects of substantiations rose from 7.2 per 1,000 children in 2018–19, which was slightly higher than in 2014–15 (8 per 1,000 children in 2017–18, an increase of 18%.
+The rate of children who were the subjects of substantiations was 9 per 1,000 children in 2018–19, which was slightly higher than in 2014–15 (8 per 1,000 children).

-In 2017–18, the rate of children who were the subjects of substantiations was 8.5 per 1,000 children.
 The primary type of abuse or neglect reported for a substantiation is the one considered most likely to place the child at risk or be more severe in the short term.
 Emotional abuse was the most common primary type of abuse or neglect substantiated for all children (54%).

 Girls were more likely to be subjects of substantiations of sexual abuse than boys (13% and 5.9% respectively).
 Boys were slightly more likely than girls to be subjects of substantiations for neglect (23% and 21% respectively) and physical abuse (15% and 13%) (Figure 3).